TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Experiments

 \item \textbf{More powerful LLMs achieve superior results.} This shows that \method leverages the core capabilities of LLMs.
 As the LLM's power increases, the agentic RAG's information-gathering abilities are correspondingly enhanced.

-\item \textbf{More advanced retrieval systems are capable of yielding better results.} For a fair comparison with \method, we enhanced the original Search-R1 and R1-Searcher with a reranking-integrated retrieval system, which led to a significant performance increase.
+\item \textbf{More advanced retrieval systems yield better results.} For a fair comparison with \method, we enhanced the original Search-R1 and R1-Searcher with a reranking-integrated retrieval system, which led to a significant performance increase.
 The continued superiority of \method over these augmented baselines highlights the effectiveness of its context retrieval strategy. \end{enumerate}